mmilano/SidePanelCollapse/README.md

 ### The Irrevocable Opening

-Bootstrap's collapse functionality manages the open and close transitions.
+Bootstrap's collapse functionality underlies the open and close transitions.

 Consequently, this means that the open and close behavior is fundamentally dependent on how Bootstrap behaves.
 And in Bootstrap, once the open transition has been started, it cannot be stopped.
 It is irrevocable.
 Any programmatic attempt to interrupt the transition in progress, or to cancel it once it has started, will be ignored.
 Once the opening transition has begun, it cannot be closed until it has finished opening.